Kitware/VeloView/Documentation/LidarView_Developer_Guide.md

 ### Linux build instructions <a name="linux-build-instructions"></a>
-1. clone VeloView's source code repository to a directory of your chosing, for example:
+1. clone LidarView's source code repository to a directory of your chosing, for example:

     `cd <work-directory>`

-    `git clone <git url to VeloView repository> VeloView-source`
+    `git clone <git url to LidarView repository> LidarView-source`

     * moving this directoy in the future will break all build environnements that were using it (you will have to redo steps 6. and 7.)

 2. clone the submodule that is used to provide the Superbuild:

-    `cd VeloView-source`
+    `cd LidarView-source`

     `git submodule update --init Superbuild/common-superbuild`